AbdulMominAlam/DSA/README.md

-# Evaluating the Effect of Economic Conditions on Corporate R&D Investments

-1. Project Proposal:
-Corporate spending on research and development is essential for driving innovation and staying ahead in the market.
-However, factors like economic growth, inflation, and unemployment can have a major impact on how companies decide to allocate their resources, including their R&D budgets.
-This project will explore how these broader economic conditions influence R&D investments across various industries and countries.

-Data Sources:
-A. OECD Research and Development Expenditure Dataset (Main R&D Data Source):

-Dataset Name: "OECD Main Science and Technology Indicators (MSTI)"

-Source: OECD.STAT - MSTI Database

-Coverage: R&D expenditures by country, sector (e.g., business, government), and industry.

-Frequency: Annual

-Time Period: I will use data from 2010 to 2023 to reflect recent economic trends.

-B. Macroeconomic Indicators (Economic Conditions Data):

-GDP Growth, Inflation Rate, Unemployment Rate

-Primary Source: World Bank Open Data (data.worldbank.org)

-Time Period: 2010 to 2023 (aligned with R&D data)

-C. Company-Level Financial and R&D Data:

-Dataset Name: “Compustat North America Fundamentals Annual” or Kaggle dataset such as “Top Companies R&D Spend (Global)”

-Coverage: Financial metrics (e.g., revenue, net income) and R&D expenditures of major corporations.

-Industries: Focus on tech, chemical, and manufacturing sectors.

-Time Period: 2010 to 2023

-3. Data Collection Plan:
-   - R&D Investment Data:
-   - I will download R&D expenditure data from the OECD dataset and financial reports of companies.

-   - Macroeconomic Data:
-   - I will gather economic data from Kaggle datasets or trusted sources like the World Bank, focusing on GDP, inflation, and unemployment rates.
-Basically all economic indicators related to my proposal.

-   - Data Alignment:
-   - Take datasets from a similar timeline ie the same finiancial year, quarter etc.
+Title: Evaluating the Effect of Macro-economic Conditions on Corporate R&D Investments

+Objective:
+Corporate spending on research and development (R&D) is essential for driving innovation and maintaining a competitive edge in the global market.
+However, investment in R&D is significantly shaped by macroeconomic factors such as GDP growth, inflation, unemployment, government support, and export capacity.
+This project aims to evaluate how these broader economic conditions influence R&D spending across multiple countries between 2010 and 2023.

+Data Sources & Structure (Simulated Data):
+To facilitate a structured and focused analysis, the study utilizes synthetically generated datasets that mirror real-world macroeconomic and innovation data.
+The dataset includes information for 10 countries over a 14-year period (2010–2023).

+Dataset 1 – Macroeconomic Indicators:

+Variables: GDP Growth (%), Inflation Rate (%), Unemployment Rate (%), R&D Spending (% of GDP)

+Description: Represents national-level economic performance and investment in R&D

+Simulated based on trends found in OECD and World Bank data

+Dataset 2 – Government R&D Share:

+Variable: Government’s share of total R&D funding (% of national R&D budget)

+Description: Reflects the public sector's role in national innovation systems

+Dataset 3 – High-Tech Exports:

+Variable: High-tech exports as a percentage of total manufactured exports

+Description: Indicates industrial focus and export-driven innovation activity

+Countries Included (Synthetic Representations):
+Germany, South Korea, Japan, United States, United Kingdom, China, India, Brazil, South Africa, Turkey

+Data Preparation & Merging:
+All datasets were merged on Country and Year.

+The final panel dataset contains 140 observations (10 countries × 14 years).

+Variables were normalized and preprocessed for visualization and machine learning modeling.

+Planned Methodology:
+Exploratory Data Analysis (EDA):

+Use of correlation matrices, time-series plots, boxplots, and scatterplots

+Analyze how R&D spending trends differ based on economic indicators

+Apply Principal Component Analysis (PCA) to simplify visualization of economic dimensions

+Hypothesis Testing:

+Formulate and test hypotheses such as:

+“Higher GDP growth leads to increased R&D investment”

+“Inflation negatively correlates with R&D spending”

+Machine Learning Models:

+Apply supervised regression models to predict R&D spending:

+Linear Regression, Decision Tree, Random Forest, XGBoost, k-Nearest Neighbors (kNN)

+Apply unsupervised learning:

+PCA and K-Means Clustering to reveal country groupings and innovation profiles

+Justification for Synthetic Data Use:
+Due to time constraints and challenges in aligning multiple public datasets across countries and years, real-world patterns were simulated using Python to reflect authentic relationships between economic conditions and innovation activity.
+This approach allows for focused exploration while maintaining academic relevance.

+Expected Outcome:
+Understand how macroeconomic factors drive or inhibit R&D investment

+Identify clusters of countries with similar innovation behaviors